ballerina-platform/module-ballerina-graphql/docs/spec/spec.md

 ### 8.4 Accessing the Context

-The `graphql:Context` can be accessed inside any resolver function.
+The `graphql:Context` can be accessed inside any resolver.
 When needed, the `graphql:Context` must be the _first parameter_ of the method.

 ###### Example: Accessing the Context